Bridge Arms Behind

 The hip flexors are the muscles that allow us to lift our knees and bend at the waist.
 They’re found deep in the abdominal cavity, and cause pain for many individuals (especially if you are a runner or bicyclist).
 The pain is often felt in the upper groin region where the thigh meets the pelvis.
 Backbends are great hip flexor openers, as they extend the hips and give these muscles a chance to stretch.
 Be careful, however, as tight hip flexors can make backbends a little difficult, and may require other hip-opening exercises beforehand to get the really deep hip stretch that backbends will give.

-Chronic back pain, which can be restored through backbends, has been linked to the lowering of grey matter in the brain.
+Chronic back pain, which can be restored through backbends, has been linked to lowering grey matter in the brain.
 Take your brain to the spa with a backbend.

 You can easily gain spinal strength with the help of backbends.
-I’ve been practicing for almost two years and I’ve noticed a huge difference in how much stronger my back is.
+I’ve been practising for almost two years and I’ve noticed a huge difference in how much stronger my back is.
 Backbends require lifting the body against the force of gravity, which helps build strength.
-Cobra pose, Camel pose, King Pigeon pose, Upward-Facing Dog Pose, and Bridge pose are all backbends and fab spine-strengtheners.
+Cobra pose, Camel pose, King Pigeon pose, Upward-Facing Dog pose, and Bridge pose are all backbends and fab spine-strengtheners.

 If your back hurts practice gentle backbends.
 Our back is often in a state of chronic pain because we spend so much time bending forward, and not backward.
-When we start practicing backbends, we counteract the impact of continuous forward bending and ease stress on parts of the spine that are often stuck in the chronic forward-position.
+When we start practising backbends, we counteract the impact of continuous forward bending and ease stress on parts of the spine that are often stuck in the chronic forward position.
 This will also help you stand straighter, which again, is another reason so many people experience back pain.

-Backbending opens up the chest (heart space), which is connected to our sense of wellbeing and connection with others.
-Many people often get emotional when they do a deep backbend (like Cobra pose, Camel pose, King Pigeon pose, Upward-Facing Dog Pose, or Bridge pose).
-Whether you’re flexible or not, when first learning how to bend your back, you may experience a tsunami of different emotions.
-One of the deepest lessons in the yoga practice is about bringing the energy up the spine and cleansing the nervous system.
+Backbending opens up the chest (heart space), which is connected to our sense of well-being and connection with others.
+Many people get emotional when they do a deep backbend (like the Cobra pose, Camel pose, King Pigeon pose, Upward-Facing Dog pose, or Bridge pose).
+Whether you’re flexible or not, you may experience a tsunami of different emotions when first learning how to bend your back.
+One of the deepest lessons in the yoga practice is about bringing energy up the spine and cleansing the nervous system.
 Backbends thrust your full life force up through this central channel and burn through blockages along the way.
 When one of these blockages gets triggered it really does not matter whether you are doing a deep backbend or a beginner backbend, because the emotional state that gets triggered is really of paramount importance.
 Don’t run away when things get tough and emotional – backbends are an amazing thing you can do for your body and will make you a stronger individual both mentally and physically.
 Remember to breathe through it.

-Many people are fearful of backbends, especially deep ones like King Pigeon pose, Upward-Facing Dog Pose, and Bridge pose that makes us move outside of our comfort zone.
+Many people fear backbends, especially intense ones like the King Pigeon pose, Upward-Facing Dog pose, and Bridge pose that make us move outside of our comfort zone.
 However, once you step out of that zone, you’ll really start to notice the change.
 Facing our fears and coming face-to-face against our physical edge teaches us to develop patience – especially with back bending when we are forced to form a deep trust with ourselves.